cosmos/sdk-tutorials/academy/3-my-own-chain/migration.md

 ### Callback in `app`

 The command that you are going to write needs a `Configurator`.
-It is already created as part of your `app` preparation but is not kept.
-So instead of recreating one, you adjust your code to make it easily available.
+This is already created as part of your `app` preparation, but is not kept.
+Instead of recreating one, adjust your code to make it easily available.
 Add this field to your `app`:

 ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/migration/app/app.go#L246]
 type App struct {